Ear2Earth User Guide

 8.1 Zoom and Autoscale

 The Zoom tool allows users to drag their cursor to create a rectangle.
-Whatever is highlighted within this rectangle will become the new graph:
+Whatever is highlighted within this rectangle will become the new graph.
+This is ideal for users who want to view specific trends in their data more closely.

 To retreive the original, full graph, hover over the track once again.
-Select 'Autoscale':
+Select 'Autoscale' from the selection menu.
+This will return the graph to its original form, showing all data points and trends.

 8.2 Zoom Out/Zoom In

 The tracks also allow users to zoom-in and zoom-out from the center of the graph.
-Hover over the graph to view the selection menu and select 'Zoom In':
+Hover over the graph to view the selection menu and select 'Zoom In'.
+This will zoom in from the center of the graph, showing a smaller range of data points and trends.
+This is ideal for users who want to view their data in more detail but do not want to select a specific area of the graph.

 8.3 Panning

 Users can hover over the graph and select 'Pan.'
-This features allows users to move their graph freely around its environment by holding down Left Click and dragging:
+This features allows users to move their graph freely around its environment by holding down Left Click and dragging.
+Users can pair this feature with the Zoom In/Zoom Out features to view specific trends in their data.
+For example, a user can zoom in from the center of the graph, then pan to the right to view trends on the rightmost side of the graph in more detail.

 8.4 Refreshing Packets